ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance-cons-work-cluster.md

 # Consolidated and workload cluster
 {: #scb-orderinginstance-consoli}

+New deployments of Security and Compliance Readiness Bundle instances are no longer supported.
+You can still add or delete clusters, add or remove VMware ESXi™ servers or NFS storage, and add or remove services for existing instances.
+You can also view and delete your Security and Compliance Readiness Bundle instances.
+{: deprecated}

-Specify the following settings for the consildated cluster.
+Specify the following settings for the consolidated cluster.

-You can select to include a separate, additional workload cluster in the same way as you order the consolidated cluster.
+You can select to include a separate, extra workload cluster in the same way as you order the consolidated cluster.

 ## Cluster name
 {: #scb-orderinginstance-consoli-cluster}